 🧄 Ingredient notes

 - Silken tofu - used as a substitute for evaporated milk, condensed milk and eggs (along with the cornstarch) in the pie.
-Adds creaminess, protein and reduces fat and cholesterol.
 Use firm or extra firm silken tofu.
 I recommend the Morinu brand.

 - Pumpkin puree - be sure the only ingredient on the can is: pumpkin.
 Do not use canned prepared pumpkin pie filling.

 - Cane sugar - use a granulated cane sugar that is free of bone char.
-This is a low sugar recipe, so we're using just ½ cup of sugar for the whole pie.
+We're using just ½ cup of sugar for the whole pie.
 If you want your pie to taste as sweet as traditional pumpkin pie, then increase the amount of sugar to ⅔ cup.
-If you want an even lower sugar version, we've successfully tested this recipe with only ⅓ cup sugar.
+If you want it less sweet, we've successfully tested this recipe with only ⅓ cup sugar.

 - Cornstarch - used as a substitute for eggs in the pie filling, along with the silken tofu